Ian-Marcel-Castrejon-Cuevas/TITAN/README.md

     *   [**TODO: Specify the port the backend runs on**]

 2.  **Start the frontend development server**:
-    *   In a separate terminal, navigate back to the root `cadnux-app` directory.
+    *   In a separate terminal, navigate back to the root `TITAN` directory.
     *   Run the Next.js development server:
         ```bash
         npm run dev